Home

 by Saint Theophilus of Antioch, bishop

-I have a small collection of classical music and opera from my student years.
-But I never listen to it anymore.
-If I try, it just seems flat and empty.
-There’s nothing “wrong” with secular music; you can listen to it if you want to, but to me it seems empty in comparison to silent prayerful contemplation.
-Still, you may not be ready yet for contemplative silence—the taste has to grow in you over time.
+I have a small collection of opera from my student years before I became Catholic.
+But I don’t listen to it anymore because it’s all stained with lust, adultery, and violence.
+Now it seems empty in comparison to silent prayerful contemplation.
+Still, you may not be ready yet for contemplative silence—the taste has to grow in you over time, and it will grow in you if realize how spiritually subversive entertainment actually is.

 Gustato spiritu, desipit omnis caro.[1]